voge8911/os-pointers/README.md

     Grade for each of the assignments (series of doubles)

 The program will then calculate the average score of the assignments and print the results (rounding the average to 1 digit after the decimal place).
+Will Error check that the user is inputting the right data type.